Top Categories

 This handy tool will easily and quickly break up any blocked drains.
 You may, however, need to take a couple of shots at it before the problem is fixed.

-Try Baking Soda And Vinegar
+Try Baking Soda and Vinegar

 If using a plunger doesn't bring the desired results, mix about half a cup of vinegar and a handful of baking soda.
 Pour the mixture down your drain and follow up with a couple of cups of hot water.
 You may leave it to sit overnight and then flush down using more hot water come morning.

-Use Caustic Soda to blocked drains
+Use Caustic Soda to Unblock Drains

-Add about 3 cups of this stuff to approximately 2 litres of water and mix it well.
+Add about 3 cups of this stuff to approximately 2 liters of water and mix it well.
 Also referred to as Sodium Hydroxide, it could cause some nasty chemical burns, therefore always use eye protection and rubber gloves.
 When the mixture begins to heat up and fizz, pour it down into your clogged drain.
 Leave untouched for between 20 and 30 minutes and then flush down the drain using hot water.
 If you deem it necessary, have the process repeated.

-Use Water To Check The blocked drainsWith a ducted or central air conditioner, you can check the drains by using soapy water.
+Use Water To Check The blocked drains with a ducted or central air conditioner, you can check the drains by using soapy water.
 Firstly, ensure you turn the power off to your air conditioning system or your home.
 Now, once in the roof, you will see a drain tray or emergency tray situated underneath the air conditioning unit.

 This drain removes all of the moisture from your system.
 Decant the water into the tray and it should rush to one end where it flows down a pipe and to the exterior of your house.
 Have somebody watch outside to work out if this water runs out unreservedly.
 These drains usually flow out somewhere close to the outside unit's compressor.
 If the drains don't flow, it's a good sign that you have got a blocked drain.

-Look For Obstructions
+Look for Obstructions

 Obstacles like sticks and insects can easily get up from outside into the drains and cause blockages.
-Insect regularly crawl up drains and may make nests with twigs or spiders may make webs which will block your air conditioning systems pipes.
+Insects regularly crawl up drains and may make nests with twigs or spiders may make webs that will block your air conditioning systems pipes.
 To remove these obstructions, you can get a long flexible strap often called a snake, which you push up and down the drain to eliminate these obstructions.
 You can also blow compressed air down from the roof to try to blow the obstructions out from the pipework.

-Remove Mildew From Drains
+Remove Mildew from Drains

 Alkaline cleaners are your basic supermarket products.
 These are poured directly into the drain.
 They will work on simple hair and grease clogs, but won't do much to clear long-term waste accumulation.